 10. There Is a Risk-Free Guarantee

-If you buy Go San Francisco and wind up not using it, you have 30 days from your purchase date to return any non-activated or unused passes for a full refund.
-You’ll also have a year from the purchase date to use the pass.
+If you buy Go San Francisco and do not use it, you have 90 days from your purchase date to return any non-activated All-Inclusive or Explorer passes for a full refund.

-What Else You Should Know Before Buying Go San Francisco
+What Else You Should Know Before Buying Go City San Francisco

 - Most San Francisco attractions do not charge admission for children under the age of 3.
 Children ages 3-12 enjoy a reduced Go San Francisco price.

-- In most cases, you can visit each attraction once per day, but some are limited to once per pass.
+- In most cases, you can visit each attraction once daily, but some are limited to once per pass.
 You will receive a guidebook that outlines these details.

-- The pass is not valid on a 24-hour basis.
+- The San Francisco attraction pass is not valid on a 24-hour basis.
 That means if you visit an attraction at noon on Monday, the remainder of day 1 lasts until attractions close on Monday.
 Tuesday will be counted as day two.

 The most popular pass is the 3-day All-Inclusive.
 Most users visit 2-3 attractions per day with this option.